 Exploring the Mashpi Cloud Forest Reserve

 Upon our arrival, we were invited by the nature guides for a presentation on the history and the flora and fauna of the cloud forest.
 It’s a wondrous story of one man’s dream to preserve this nature paradise (read about Roque Sevilla’s quest).
-I was especially intrigued by their camera trap project.
-In the following video, resident biologist Carlos Morochz tells us about the innovative project at Mashpi Lodge, showing shots taken by the cameras in the Mashpi Rainforest Biodiversity Reserve.

 The guides (both the naturalists and the local guides) showed a deep love for the forest and were always happy to share their immense knowledge.
 On our various walks through the forest, they would surprise us with their animal-spotting prowess and insightful commentary.